 This specification defines the DOCSIS 3.0 interface.
 Prior generations of DOCSIS were commonly referred to as DOCSIS 1.0, 1.1 and 2.0.
-DOCSIS 3.0 is backward-compatible with equipment built to the previous specifications.
-DOCSIS 3.0-compliant CMs interoperate seamlessly with DOCSIS 2.0, DOCSIS 1.1 and DOCSIS 1.0 CMTSs.
-DOCSIS 3.0-compliant CMTSs seamlessly support DOCSIS 2.0, DOCSIS 1.1 and DOCSIS 1.0 CMs.
+DOCSIS 3.0 is backward-compatible with equipment built to the previous specifications with the optional exception for handling DOCSIS 1.0 CMs.
+DOCSIS 3.0-compliant CMs interoperate seamlessly with DOCSIS 2.0, DOCSIS 1.1, and may optionally support DOCSIS 1.0 CMTSs.
+DOCSIS 3.0-compliant CMTSs seamlessly support DOCSIS 2.0, DOCSIS 1.1, and DOCSIS 1.0 CMs.
+Refer to Annex G of [DOCSIS MULPIv3.0] for general DOCSIS interoperability requirements.